AdityaShirke8005/Covid-19-Contact-Tracing-using-DBSCAN/README.md

 5. Enter your name in the app to check for potential exposure.

+## Future Scope

+- **Real-time Data Integration**: Enhance the app by integrating with real-time data sources, such as public health databases or APIs, to provide up-to-date information on infected individuals and potential exposure.
+- **User Authentication**: Implement user authentication functionality to ensure privacy and data security, allowing users to securely access their own exposure history and receive personalized recommendations.
+- **Geolocation Tracking**: Integrate with mobile device geolocation services to track user movement and provide more accurate exposure alerts based on proximity to infected individuals.
+- **Visualization and Analytics**: Develop visualizations and analytics features to display trends, hotspots, and patterns of potential exposure, empowering users and public health authorities with actionable insights.
+- **Automated Contact Tracing**: Implement automated contact tracing using Bluetooth Low Energy (BLE) or other proximity-based technologies, enabling more precise identification of potential contacts and reducing reliance on self-reporting.
+- **Notifications and Alerts**: Implement push notifications and alerts to notify users about potential exposure, provide guidance on necessary precautions, and facilitate communication with public health authorities.
+- **Multi-language Support**: Add support for multiple languages to make the app accessible to a wider user base, considering the diversity of languages spoken in different regions.
+- **Machine Learning Enhancements**: Explore the use of advanced machine learning techniques, such as anomaly detection or predictive modeling, to improve the accuracy and effectiveness of contact tracing and exposure predictions.

+These are just a few potential areas of improvement and expansion for the COVID-19 Contact Tracing App.
+Feel free to explore and implement additional features based on user feedback and evolving requirements.

 ## Demo

 Here's a GIF demonstrating the working of the Contact Tracing App: